manassaloi/manassaloi.github.io/usesthis.md

 + [MacBook Pro (Space Grey, 15-inch, 2018)](https://www.apple.com/in/mac/compare/): Work computer provided by [Go-Jek](https://www.go-jek.com/).
 Use it as my personal device too ;)

-+ [One Plus 5](https://www.oneplus.in/5): The best bang for the buck.
-The size is just perfect, as well as the button feedback, and being able to unlock it with Touch ID.
-The screen and performance have no equal, and the camera quality is incredible
++ [One Plus 5](https://www.oneplus.in/5): The best bang for the buck

-+ [Sony WH-1000XM3](https://www.amazon.in/Sony-WH-1000XM3-Wireless-Cancellation-Headphones/dp/B07HZ8JWCL): Best noise cancelling headphones out there
++ [Sony WH-1000XM3](https://www.amazon.in/Sony-WH-1000XM3-Wireless-Cancellation-Headphones/dp/B07HZ8JWCL): Best noise cancelling headphones out there in 20-30K INR price range

 + Kindle Paperwhite (Wi-fi model): I bought it in 2015.
 It is probably my most prized possession